 On the one hand, I think cruise culture is interesting because it’s always about having fun, keeping a drink in your hand, eating, and meeting new people.
 It’s a very happy and lively atmosphere.
 And that’s good.

-In Haiti, when I started asking my Haitian tour guide in Labadee about life beyond the wall (in Labadee, Royal Caribbean’s private resort, there is a double walled, barbed wire fence keeping people out and us in), he became visibly uncomfortable about discussing it as if it was taboo to discuss “things that happen over there.”
+In Haiti, when I started asking my Haitian tour guide in Labadee about life beyond the wall (in Labadee, Royal Caribbean’s private resort, a double-walled, barbed-wire fence keeps people out and us in), he became visibly uncomfortable about discussing it, as if it was taboo to discuss “things that happen over there.”